Aadit3003/colour-palette-extraction/README.md

 - *(Top Left: Valentino Fall Couture 21 Look 12)*
 - *(Bottom Right: Schiaparelli Fall Couture 21 Look 20)*
 ### iii) Other Potential Applications
+The concept explored in this project could have interesting applications in many fields like social media analytics, human computer interaction, art trends and so on.
+For example:
 1. Social media photo trend visualisation.
 2. Innovative visualisation of art pieces from different time periods.
 3. Classifying different kinds of flora by their colour.